HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 Do these numbers reflect what we can see in the original images?
 Whilst there is visible variation in the size of the nuclei, it is not of the scale implied by these numbers.
-There are two reasons for this, firstly the labeling has not correctly identified each separate every nuclei, and secondly we haven't treated nuclei at the edge of the image correctly.
+There are two reasons for this, firstly the labelling has not correctly identified each separate every nuclei, and secondly we haven't treated nuclei at the edge of the image correctly.

-There are several instances of nuclei that look separate being labelled as a single nuclei.
+Looking at the labelling problem first, there are several instances of nuclei that look separate being labelled as a single nuclei.
 Referring to the image of instance segmentation above we can see that the 4 nuclei at the bottom left that have all been given a single label (light blue).
-We can see that 3 of them are touching, so it is not surprising that they have been labelled as a single nuclei.
+Three of them are visibly touching, so it is not surprising that they have been labelled as a single nuclei.
 What about the forth apparently separate nuclei?
 We should remind ourselves that this a 3 dimensional image.